-Concrete Stories, BRIC's Youth Media Festival, is a showcase of media produced by Brooklyn-affiliated youth under the age of 21, celebrating talented young media makers who are telling their stories through short films and animations.
-Concrete Stories is produced and curated by a group of media-savvy local high school students as part of the BRIC Youth Media Education Internship Program.
-Meet the 2018 Youth Media Fellows!
+Concrete Stories is a showcase of media produced by New York City youth under age 21.
+The festival is organized and curated by BRIC’s Youth Media Fellows, a group of media-savvy local high school students as part of the BRIC Youth Media Fellowship.

 A Sampling of 2018 Concrete Stories Finalists:

 CONCRETE STORIES AWARD:

 Nadir Hepburn, Marquez Lighty, Dalia Turner, Stephon Clark, Emanuel Bishop, Diego Alvarez, Taurus Smiley, Kimberly Leiba, Joshue Petion, Shaking Orane

 On the eve of an apocalyptic storm, a frantic New York City evacuates via the only transportation left - train.
 Amongst those with tickets for the last train are a mother and son whose estranged and hopeless father who does not have a ticket, decides he must say his last goodbye.
 (8 min)